Parking restrictions require a Traffic Regulation Order (TRO) and are installed to improve road safety and reduce congestion.

 How are TROs created?

-The Council conducts its functions to provide, improve and maintain highways under Sections 24, 41 and 62 of The Highways Act 1980 and exercises traffic regulatory powers under Sections 1 and 84 of the Road Traffic Regulation Act 1984.
-This sets out the reasons a TRO can be made and the legal process that must be followed before an Order can be created.
-The process can take 6 months or more.
+We conduct our functions to provide, improve and maintain highways under Sections 24, 41 and 62 of The Highways Act 1980 and exercise traffic regulatory powers under Sections 1 and 84 of the Road Traffic Regulation Act 1984.
+This sets out the reasons a TRO can be made and the legal process that must be followed before an order can be created.
+The process can take six months or more.

 All requests are reviewed three times a year.